Russia in the Eurovision Song Contest 2022: Artist selection

 No official announcement was made by national broadcaster VGTRK regarding the Russian selection for 2022.
-According to non-confirmed rumors, shortlisted acts included Aleksandr Panayotov, Danya Milokhin, Egor Kreed, Vanya Dmitrienko, Klava Koka and Yaroslava Simonova.
+According to unconfirmed rumours, shortlisted acts included Aleksandr Panayotov, Danya Milokhin, Egor Kreed, Vanya Dmitrienko, Klava Koka and Yaroslava Simonova.
 Later, the number of artists on the shortlist was reduced to three: two women (Klava Koka, Yaroslava Simonova) and one man, among whom VGTRK selected a representative.
 Ultimately, Yaroslava Simonova was reportedly selected as the Russian representative.